bolinocroustibat/word-generator/README.md

 }
 ?>
 ```
-For French words, it will associate the saved ones with their *presumed* gender, tense and conjugation.
+For French words, it will associate the saved ones with their *presumed* type, gender, tense and conjugation.